jedi-academy/learn-4711/data/tutorials/ci-todo03.md

 <img class="scale" src="/pix/tutorials/todo/54.png"/>

-The two bits of text should be side by side, but I had issues with the CSS styling for that, and we'll have to live with stacked.
+The two bits of text should be side by side, but I had issues with the CSS styling for that, and we may have to live with stacked.

 Having two panels in the layout is a natural case for having each panel rendered by a separate method in our controller.